hallambaker/Mathematical-Mesh/Web/Guide/account.md

 ~~~~
-Missing example 4
+Missing example 11
 ~~~~

-[Future Example: DeviceConnect]
+[Future Example: DeviceConnect] ?

-The 'publish' and 'connect' commands are used to
+The 'connect' command is used to connect a device to the account by means of a connection URI.
+This is usually used to connect devices by means of a QR code printed on the device itself.

 ~~~~
 <div="terminal">
 <cmd>Alice> meshman account connect ^
-    mcu://maker@example.com/EDIW-AY5A-RCNT-KNG3-3MBV-WVLT-24 /web
+    mcu://maker@example.com/EC7U-PEKJ-TG45-LVJY-QBWT-ERB6-UQ /web
 </div>
 ~~~~

+The connecting device will only receive notice of the connection request if it has some form of network connectivity allowing it to discover that the connection request is pending.